bariskanber/musclesense/README.md

-## Musclesense
+## MuscleSense
-Musclesense comprises a set deep learning AI networks for neuromuscular diseases research that perform the anatomical segmentation of muscles in 3-point Dixon, T1w, and T2-stir MRI volumes.
+MuscleSense comprises a set deep learning AI networks for neuromuscular diseases research that perform the anatomical segmentation of muscles in 3-point Dixon, T1w, and T2-stir MRI volumes.

 ## Example
 ![image](https://github.com/user-attachments/assets/647b7253-4b80-44e6-b8b3-81a7829a2b04)